CodeReadingClubs/Resources/exercises.md

 * Then draw a link between classes and their instances

 #### Discuss the results (10 mins)
-1. What patterns are visible from the colors and links only?
+* What patterns are visible from the colors and links only?
-1. What parts of the code warrant more attention based on the colors?
+* What parts of the code warrant more attention based on the colors?

 ### Content

 #### All variable/class/method names (5 mins)

-Go through the code mechanically and create a list of all identifier names in the snippet.
-Of you have done the "examine structure" exercise before, this should be relatively quick and easy.
+As a group, go through the code mechanically and create a list of all identifier names in the snippet.
+This can be done with one person scribing while others call out.
+If you have done the "examine structure" exercise before, this should be relatively quick and easy; but sometimes, you will need short disussions to agree things.

 #### Discussion (10 mins)

-Discuss in the group:

 * What can we learn from these names?
 * Which names are related to each other, from the names only?